waleed-6/AgentDevTeam/README.md

 This collaborative approach ensures efficiency, quality, and a polished final product with minimal user intervention.

 ## Technologies Used
-CodeCraftAI is built with the following technologies:
+AgentDevTeam is built with the following technologies:
 - **CrewAI**: Orchestrates the multi-agent system.
 - **LangChain**: Integrates language models and tools for agent functionality.
 - **OpenAI API**: Powers the agents with advanced language understanding and code generation.